andrasna/gatsby-theme-andras/content/blog/understanding-promise-objects/index.md

 [https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/Using_XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/Using_XMLHttpRequest)

-We don't actually need to promisify requests since there is a new API for fetching resources with promise capabilities out of the box:
+We don't actually need to "promisify" requests since there is a new API for fetching resources with promise capabilities out of the box:

 [https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)

 <a id="feedback"></a>
 ## Feedback

 There is more to promises, but I didn't want to make this post  longer.

 In my opinion, the terminology around promises can be a bit confusing - I hope I did not add more to it.